aboutcircles/ExtensibleProfilesDemo/Circles.Profiles.Sdk/README.md

 * **Mirroring**
   A way to bring in signed links from other namespaces and store them inside your own.
-It works like a selective follow-style replication: you only keep the entries that matter to you, without maintaining a global dataset.
+It works like a selective follow-style replication: you only keep the entries that matter to you.

 Apps don’t need custom APIs or trust each other’s backends.
 They simply read the signed, user-owned data directly from the network.